Thomas W. Hartmann: Disqualified from participation

-On Thursday September 4, 2008 Colonel Patrick Parrish barred Hartmann, from participating in Omar Khadr's Tribunal because of his "undue command influence".

-Khadr's Tribunal is the third that Hartmann has been barred from participating in.
+On September 4, 2008 Colonel Patrick Parrish barred Hartmann from participating in Omar Khadr's tribunal because of his "undue command influence".
+Khadr's tribunal is the third that Hartmann has been barred from participating in.

 On September 19, 2008 Hartmann was removed from his position as legal advisor and transferred to a position as Director of Operations, Planning and Development for Military Commissions.

-Hartmann was replaced by his deputy Michael Chapman, who had been the deputy Legal Advisor since April 2005.
+Hartmann was replaced by his deputy Michael Chapman, who had been the deputy legal advisor since April 2005.

-Hartmann attributed his removal, and appointment to the new position, to the:

-"explosive growth of the commissions over the last 10 or 12 months."
+Hartmann attributed his removal, and appointment to the new position, to the "explosive growth of the commissions over the last 10 or 12 months."

-When contacted by Time magazine for comment a spokesman for General Hartmann said he was not available for interviews and would have no comment.
+When contacted by Time magazine for comment a spokesman for Hartmann said he was not available for interviews and would have no comment.
 However Deputy Secretary of Defense Gordon England, the Pentagon's second highest official, was willing to comment, saying:

+Misunderstandings of the military commission process have led to confusion and controversy.
+In this environment, BGEN Tom Hartmann has been the steady hand to ensure that the process is open, fair and just.
+I am grateful for his strong, focused and effective leadership during these dangerous and challenging times.

 On August 24, 2009, Carol Rosenberg, writing in the Miami Herald wrote about Jawad's case that: "His case gained prominence when the Pentagon's legal advisor for military commissions, Air Force Brig.
 General Thomas Hartmann, found his file among those being considered for war crimes prosecution and propelled it to the top of the pile, in part because there were victims who could testify -- former, wounded reserve soldiers back in California."